 Severe leptospirosis: Between 5 and 15 percent of cases can progress to severe leptospirosis.
 Organ failure, internal hemorrhaging, and death can result if the bacterium infects the liver, kidneys, and other major organs.

-The Centers for Disease Control and Prevention (CDC) puts the fatality rate between 5 and 15 percent among those with severe illness.
+The Centers for Disease Control and Prevention (CDC) puts the fatality rate between

 With effective and timely treatment, leptospirosis is less likely to become severe.